background pattern

 The Ambiomas team, along with FOCEN (Neovolcanic Axis Conservation Fund), who also supported this project, analyzed the information collected in each flight area to determine a Normalized Difference Vegetation Index (NDVI) range for these oyamel trees, using NDVI as a measure of tree vigor.
 The monitored sites revealed different degrees of tree vigor, ranging from "Healthy" (NDVI=0.74-0.90) to "Extremely Devitalized" (NDVI=0.46-0.56).
 Two monitored areas showed apparent favorable conditions with high densities of trees and a high proportion of trees in the Healthy Tree Category.
 Other sites, however, showed signs of stress and decay and a higher proportion of trees in the "Severely devitalized" category.

 Because NDVI values can change after the rainy season, possibly related to the greening of the understory, it is important to assess how much of this difference may be an actual change in tree health over time.
-A comparison of NDVI values in dry seasons of consecutive years is highly recommended and can help identify processes of recovery or decline in the vigor of the trees (see 2024 Fall update below).
+A comparison of NDVI values in dry seasons of consecutive years was recommended to help identify processes of recovery or decline in the vigor of the trees (see 2024-2025 Update & Findings below).

 While tree vigor categories allow comparisons to be made, there is a need for fine tuning to determine more precise indicators of devitalization processes in Oyamels.

 In May and October of 2024, before and after the rainy season, from the same polygons of 2023, Ambiomas repeated drone flights collecting over 11,000 new aerial photographic images.
 An additional 10.3 hectares were flown over the ejido Jiguipilco, State of Mexio.
-The new images are being processed to obtain NDVI values, and these will be contrasted with NDVIs found in 2023 to document changes in forest density and tree vigor and identify critical conservation and restoration sites within the MBBR.
+The new images were processed to obtain NDVI values, and these were contrasted with NDVIs found in 2023 to document changes in forest density and tree vigor and identify critical conservation and restoration sites within the MBBR.